sy77777en/label_pizza/instructions.md

 videos_data = [
   {
-    "video_uid": "human.mp4",                       # must already exist in the database
+    "video_uid": "human.mp4",                       # Must already exist in the database
-    "url": "https://huggingface.co/datasets/syCen/example4labelpizza/resolve/main/human.mp4",           # update url (Must not exist in the database)
-    "is_active": True,                              # keep this True (set to False if you want to archive the video) "metadata": {
+    "url": "https://your-repo-new/human.mp4",       # update url (Must not exist in the database) "is_active": False,                             # Set to False to archive the video "metadata": {
        # update metadata to be an empty dictionary
     }